opendocsg/slw-judgments-backfill/2014_SGHC_248/report.md

  (i) In the case of TV v TW , supra, the wife in a 4 year marriage with 3 young children contributed to 50% of the family expenses, working as a music teacher.
 The husband had a “chequered employment history” (per Woo Bih Li J, at para.
 41).
 The court added up the assets in each party’s name to see by how much the husband’s exceeded the wife’s, and gave the wife a portion of the excess because of her greater non-financial contribution.
 The wife received 15% of the sale proceeds of one property, when her contribution was 4.3%, and 12% of husband’s CPF monies which were in excess of hers.
 The low award could be partly because the wife had a share in a property in Australia and also one in Singapore purchased before marriage, which were not up for division.

- (ii) In ALJ v ALK [2010] SGHC 255, the wife in a 3 year marriage with 2 young children received 8% of the matrimonial assets (consisting of the husband’s savings of US$45, over 3 years of marriage).
+ (ii) In ALJ v ALK <span class="citation">[2010] SGHC 255</span>, the wife in a 3 year marriage with 2 young children received 8% of the matrimonial assets (consisting of the husband’s savings of US$45, over 3 years of marriage).
 The wife worked as a property agent during the marriage, but did not contribute anything to the matrimonial assets. ...

  (iii) In YG v YH , supra, the wife in an 8 year marriage was awarded 55% of the pool of matrimonial assets.
 The court found the wife’s direct financial contributions to be 54%, her indirect financial contributions to be 25%, and her indirect non-financial contributions to be 65%.
 It appears that the court more or less followed the parties’ direct financial contributions in making the award.